cfli20/EEG/README.md

 We recommend that you use MATLAB.
 You need to install the plugin and select both data.bdf and evt.bdf when reading.
-Download the plugin at The https://drive.google.com/drive/folders/1vSg8RZJ0iVUdv5QvBLvrSFiQGyCg_AtE Release note has detailed installation instructions
+Download the plugin at The https://blog.csdn.net/goolete/article/details/129500501

 Read the labels and then crop the individual tasks to a uniform size.